GitGuardian/django-replace-migrations/README.md

-# django-replace-migrations
+# gg-django-replace-migrations

-This package is an extension to djangos `makemigrations.py`.
+This package offers a new django command: `replace_all_migrations`.
 It can be used to get rid of old migrations as an alternative to djangos `squashmigration` command.

 ## Reasoning